crossz/tweak_web_gatsby/content/promotions/take2-rewards-unbeatable-flash-offers-are-here-book-the-test-and-invest-in-your-health-now.md

 cover:
 - "../images/english-600x300.jpg"
 date: 2022-08-01T00:00:00.000+08:00
-title: "【Take2 Rewards】Unbeatable flash offers are here　Book the test and invest in your health now"
+title: "【Take2 Rewards】Unbeatable flash offers　Schedule a check and invest in your health now"
-detail: The second batch of consumption vouchers is rolling out on 7 August.
-To be a “smart” shopper and make the most of your budget, you should definitely grab this hottest deal and invest in your health!
+detail: 'Phase II consumption vouchers are going to be disbursed on 7 August.
+Don’t miss our biggest offer, save the most and invest in your health! '
 type: ''
 pdf: ''
 href: ''